Skip to main content

 Canthus is built around a small number of architectural rules:

-• business logic outside widgets
+• Business logic outside widgets: widgets render state and dispatch intents.

 At the app level, the main execution path is documented in App architecture.